saikishore1611/Netflix_Homepage/README.md

 # Netflix_Homepage
-A simple website having similar homepage that of Netflix using using HTML and CSS.
+This project is a recreation of the Netflix homepage using HTML and CSS.
+It emulates the familiar layout and design of the popular streaming platform, providing a user-friendly interface for browsing and selecting movies and TV shows.